gabro8a/STNs/README.md

 -------------------------------------------------------------------------------------------------
 ### plot-alg.R <a name="plot-alg"></a>

-Plots the STN of a single algorithm.
+Plots the STNs of single algorithms.
 The command requires one argument and a second optional argument:

 1. The name of the folder containing the input STN `RData` files created with the `create.R` script [*Required*].
 2. A numeric value/real number (size factor) [*Optional*] that multiplies the base size of nodes and edges, so you can make them larger or smaller.
 The default value of this parameter is 1.